 One of my favorite projects we EVER did was our tie dye marshmallows.
 I just can’t even handle how FUN they are for summer!
-With July 4th coming up, we’re putting a red, white, and blue spin on them to make Fourth of July S’mores with our friends at DOVE® Chocolate!
+With the 4th of July coming up, we’re putting a spin on them to make red, white, and blue S’mores with our friends at DOVE® Chocolate!
 CAN.
 YOU.
 EVEN????
 Bring these to your BBQ and it’s a guaranteed slam DUNK for the most talked about dessert there.
 Move OVER, flag cakes!

 Plus, DOVE’s packaging happens to match the colors and…. you know I love a theme! 😉

-We used a mix of DOVE Dark Chocolate Singles Bars and DOVE Milk Chocolate Singles Bars for our s’mores.
-While milk chocolate is obviously classic and nostalgic in the s’more world, the dark chocolate is a delicious option for the adults at your BBQ bash and ended up being my favorite!
+We used a mix of DOVE Dark Chocolate Singles Bars and DOVE Milk Chocolate Singles Bars for this no-bake 4th of July dessert.
+Milk chocolate is obviously classic and nostalgic in the s’more world, and sure to keep this treat kid-friendly.
+However, the dark chocolate is a delicious option for the adults at your BBQ bash and ended up being my favorite!

 Tie Dye Fourth of July S'mores

 - 3 packages unflavored gelatin 1/4 ounce packets

 - 2 cups sugar